jessamiepossum/handbook/guides/contributing.md

 **Check the** [**Github for Beginners**](../guides/github_for_beginners.md) **guide if you want to learn more.**

 If you have a Github account, you can draft another version of the handbook and let people comment on your draft.
 You make a "pull request" to request that repo maintainers merge your changes into the canonical version of the handbook, the "master" version.
 If you don't have an account [click here](https://github.com/join?source=header-home) to set one up.
-Once you have an account, post your github user ID in the \#enspiral\_help channel in Slack and ask for someone to add you to Enspiral' github account.
+Once you have an account, post your github user ID in the \#enspiral\_help channel in Mattermost and ask for someone to add you to Enspiral' github account.

 To change an agreement you need to follow the process outlined in the [decisions agreement](../agreements/decisions.md).
 These agreements govern our community so they can only be changed with community input.